What Can Separate Us From God’s Love?

-When our lives are in upheaval, and everything seems out of control, it is easy to fall into the trap of believing that we have somehow become distanced from God’s love.
-The Bible assures us that this is simply not the case.
+When our lives are in upheaval, and everything seems out of control, we can fall into the trap of believing that we have become separated from God’s love.
+Steph reminds us that the Bible assures us this is simply not the case.
 According to Romans 8, there is nothing in creation that can separate us from God’s love.
 Wow!

 Romans 8:35-39 is a passage overflowing with hope and love.
 It says,